mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Ihmels et al. 2005

-the ‘‘differential clustering algorithm’’ for revealing conserved and diverged co-expression patterns.
+the ‘‘**differential clustering algorithm’**’ for revealing conserved and diverged co-expression patterns.

 Existing approaches for comparative gene expression analyses emphasize mostly conserved co-regulation patterns, rather than differences in expression patterns [8,9,11].

-To better capture differential expression patterns, we developed a novel approach, termed the differential clustering algorithm (DCA), for systematically characterizing both similarities and differences in the fine structure of co-regulation patterns
+To better capture differential expression patterns, we developed a novel approach, termed the **differential clustering algorithm (DCA), for systematically characterizing both similarities and differences in the fine structure of co-regulation patterns**

 The DCA is applied to a set of orthologous genes that are present in both organisms.
 As a first step, the pair-wise correlations between these genes are measured in each organism separately, defining two pair-wise correlation matrices (PCMs) of the same dimension (i.e., the number of orthologous genes) (Figure 2A).
 Next, the PCM of the primary (‘‘reference’’) organism is clustered, assigning genes into subsets that are co-expressed in this organism, but not necessarily in the second (‘‘target’’) organism.
 Finally, the genes within each co-expressed subgroup are re-ordered, by clustering according to the PCM of the target organism.
 This procedure is performed twice, reciprocally, such that each PCM is used once for the primary and once for secondary clustering, yielding two distinct orderings of the genes.